AlexPicior/project-message-app/README.md

  I built a WhatsApp clone by using websockets for real-time communication, Django, HTML and Bootstrap for interface and PostgreSQL as database.

- The project has the following systems: real-time messaging, login and register, searching in friend list and sending, accepting and rejecting a friend request.
+ The project has the following systems: real-time messaging, login, register, searching in friend list and sending, accepting and rejecting a friend request.

 #